New name. Same mission.

 You’re a communicator.
 A creator of worlds.
 Whether it’s developing a game, filming a scene or writing a newscast, you’ve got a point of view.

-The new Nicholson School of Communication and Media has a dozen degrees and almost 100 faculty in areas like advertising, journalism, interactive media and film.
+The new Nicholson School of Communication and Media has a dozen degrees and almost 100 faculty in areas like advertising, journalism, communication and conflict, interactive media and film.
 Award-winning faculty who have shot Super Bowl commercials and studied the language of astronauts.
 Practical and profitable degrees.

 So go ahead and create.
 Collaborate.
 Change the world even.
 At NSCM we’ve got you covered.

 NSCM offers a variety of undergraduate and graduate programs across several disciplines.
 From managing conflict to managing game development teams, from becoming cinematic storytellers to studying gender issues, you can learn it here.

 Launching in fall 2019, the Strategic Communication Ph.D. is a cutting-edge program that addresses the current and growing needs of today’s world in health, crisis and risk communication.Find out more

 Your Place For Answers